mshreya9/Chrome-Extension/README.md

 # Chrome-Extension

 Chrome extension to access your social media profile form any website with just single click.
+(TESTED)

 Currently published on Chrome web store and publicly acessible at https://chrome.google.com/webstore/detail/social-dock/fgkblbhnbimfghlnjgdbojgjbogcldjp